-Read on for an in-depth look at Street Scene by British painter LS Lowry, himself an avowed user of Winsor & Newton Winton Oil Colour.
+We take an in-depth look at Street Scene by British painter LS Lowry, an avowed user of Winsor & Newton Winton Oil Colour.
 Learn about Lowry’s colours of choice, and how his carefully chosen selection allowed him to capture everyday life with stylised realism.

 About LS Lowry

-Born in 1887, Lawrence Stephen Lowry lived and worked in Manchester all of his life.
+Born in 1887, Laurence Stephen Lowry lived and worked in Manchester all his life.
 In 1905 he secured a place at the Manchester School of Art and was inspired and influenced by the work of his teacher, the French Impressionist artist Pierre Adolphe Valette.
-Said Lowry of his mentor, “I cannot over estimate [his] effect on me.”
+He said of his mentor: “I cannot overestimate [his] effect on me.”
 Later, Lowry’s job as a rent collector meant he walked the streets of Salford finding endless subject matter for his paintings.

 Read our feature on Turner’s colours to learn more about the palette choices of another artistic master.
 Palettes of the masters: JMW Turner

 Photo credit: Copyright The Estate of LS Lowry.
 All rights reserved, DACS 2014.